stoplightio/platform-docs/docs/6.-migrations/classic.md

 ## How do I migrate?

-1. Choose which Stoplight project you want to migrate
+1. Open the Stoplight project you want to migrate in Stoplight Classic
 2. Export the OpenAPI v2 file with Stoplight extensions
 3. Create a new project in Stoplight Platform
 4. Import the file into the new project